iolivares-stratio/DiscoveryBook-ui-readme/README.md

 ### **4.2 Download the project**
 To download the project you have 2 ways:
 * The first one is the simplest but the bad.
-        - In the upper left part of the container where the project is, it is shown a green button (code).
+        - Go to the [project's repository](https://github.com/Stratio/governance-dashboards-drive-ui) in Github.
+In the upper left part of the container where the project is, it is shown a green button (code).
 If you click on it a tab will appear, in the lower part click on download zip and a zip of the project will be downloaded.
 * The second is the best option because we can play with the git infrastructure.
         - For this we need to have git installed on the pc.
-        - We create a parent folder and inside it 2 children: front and back.
+        - Create a parent folder and inside it 2 children: front and back.
-        - We go into the front folder and check that it is empty.
+        - Go into the front folder and check that it is empty.
-        - To clone the repository we use the command:
+        - Clone the repository we use the command:

 >``git clone git@github.com:Stratio/governance-dashboards-drive-ui.git``